honestypugh2/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/docs/DeploymentGuide.md

     ```

-    **OR** if you would rather run the code above using a shell script,
+    **OR** if you would rather run the code above using a shell script, update the permissions to make the `build_and_push_after_acr.sh` executable and input your values for the resource group and image tag.

     ```bash
     chmod +x infra/scripts/build_and_push_after_acr.sh